Last Update: 11/13/21

 - The Case Of The Family Partition Lawsuit

 - Be Aware of The Gift Between Unmarried Couples

 - What Should You Do?

 A Florida Partition Lawsuit Is Used To Solve The Problems Caused By Shared Ownership Of Real Estate, Including Homestead Property and Gifts Between Unmarried Couples.

-Years ago, the Florida Legislature established specific laws for dividing up disputed Florida real estate by requiring the filing of a formal lawsuit in a civil court.
-(See Chapter 64 of the Florida Civil Practice and Procedures Code, which details the why, how, and when Florida real estate and land can be partitioned by court order or judgment.)
+Years ago, the Florida Legislature passed a specific law for dividing up disputed Florida real estate by requiring the filing of a lawsuit in a civil court.
+This type of proceeding is called a Partition Lawsuit.
+(See Florida’s Partition Statute Chapter 64 of the Florida Civil Practice and Procedures Code, which details the how, when and why Florida real estate can be partitioned by court order or judgment.)

 The complaint shall allege a description of the lands of which partition is demanded, the names and places of residence of the owners, joint tenants, tenants in common, coparceners, or other persons interested in the lands according to the best knowledge and belief of plaintiff, the quantity held by each, and such other matters, if any, as are necessary to enable the court to adjudicate the rights and interests of the party.
 If the names, residence or quantity of interest of any owner or claimant is unknown to plaintiff, this shall be stated.
 If the name is unknown, the action may proceed as though such unknown persons were named in the complaint.